heinwessels/factorio-better-victory-screen/mod-page/compatibility.md

     - `area` in km2
     - `time` in ticks
     - `power` in Watt
+    - `percentage` as a value between 0 and 1.
 - `order` (_optional_): Order the categories/statistics.
 Defaults to `m`

 This localization for this is done using normal localization where the key-name is the the localization key.
 For the snippet above the `locale/en/en.cfg` might look like: